 Finding ways to get involved is actually easier than you think!
 The loveisrepsect National Youth Advisory Board (NYAB) is hosting Respect Week, February 10-14.
 Just download the NYAB toolkit filled with activities for you and your friends to make a difference this teenDVmonth.
 Join us:

-On February 11, join Wear Orange 4 Respect, by getting as many people as you can to wear something orange in honor of teenDVmonth.
+On February 11, join Wear Orange 4 Love, by getting as many people as you can to wear something orange in honor of teenDVmonth.
 Wear orange shirts, nail polish, ribbons, jewelry, shoes or anything else you can think of.
-Tell people why you are wearing orange and post pictures and updates on Twitter using #TDVAM #RespectWeek or Facebook.com/loveisrespect.
+Tell people why you are wearing orange and post pictures and updates on Twitter using #Orange4Love #RespectWeek2014 or facebook.com/loveisrespectpage.

-There are plenty of other ways you can get involved such as organizing a candlelight vigil, hosting an information table or just helping us tweet dating abuse statistics to help raise awareness.
+There are plenty of other ways you can get involved such as creating art, hosting an information table or just helping us tweet dating abuse statistics to help raise awareness.
 Download the NYAB kit to start spreading awareness about teenDVmonth.

 Don’t forget to post what you and your school is doing spread awareness!